withastro/astro/examples/docs/README.md

 ### Search (Powered by Algolia)

-[Algolia](https://www.algolia.com/) offers a free service to qualified open source projects called [DocSearch](https://docsearch.algolia.com/).
+[Algolia](https://www.algolia.com/) offers a free service to qualified open-source projects called [DocSearch](https://docsearch.algolia.com/).
 If you are accepted to the DocSearch program, provide your API Key & index name in `src/consts.ts` and a search box will automatically appear in your site header.

 Note that Algolia and Astro are not affiliated.
 We have no say over acceptance to the DocSearch program.